It totally sucks to buy a used iPhone in order to save as much money as you can and end up with a blacklisted IMEI.

 Also, this is the only way to unblacklist an iPhone free of charge

-Unofficially, iPhone blacklist removal is possible with third-party services, but only for a handful of mobile networks.
+Unofficially, IMEI blacklist removal is possible with third-party services, but only for a handful of mobile networks.

 However, you should be careful if the phone is also SIM locked in a network because that means it will be the only one you can use after a successful iPhone Unblacklist service.